MakeMoneyOnly/Meqenet/governance/docs/INSTALLATION.md

 ## 🚀 Quick Installation

-The fastest way to get started is using our unified setup script with built-in fallback support:
+The fastest way to get started is using our **unified setup script** with built-in fallback support.
+This script has been **completely fixed** and now handles all edge cases properly.

 ```bash
 # Clone or navigate to your Meqenet project